adithyank/gilli/docs/index.md

 # Design

-**LsDSL** does not require you to write parsers or grammer to compile your DSL code.
+{{ page.gilli_project_title }} project does not require you to write parsers or grammer to compile your DSL code.
 It is over the facilities of Groovy only.

 The DSL Script code that you write is a legal groovy code requiring additional classpath entries.
 That is it !